chhwang/Sublime-Like-Vim/README.md

   git clone https://github.com/ysokcs/Sublime-Like-Vim

-  cp ~/Sublime-Like-Vim/c.vim your/vim/path/c.vim
+  cp c.vim your/vim/path/c.vim

-  cp ~/Sublime-Like-Vim/Sublime-Like-Vim.vim ~/.vim/colors
+  cp Sublime-Like-Vim.vim ~/.vim/colors

 4. Write this at the bottom of your ~/.vimrc file: